sidhuparas/SimpleDate/README.md

 - Fork the repo
 - Create a new branch and make changes
 - Push the code to the branch and make a PR! :thumbsup:

+Special thanks to <a href="https://github.com/amy6">Mahima</a> for testing out the early version and helping in bug fix :clap: